Murder: Year-and-a-day rule

 In some common law jurisdictions, a defendant accused of murder is not guilty if the victim survives for longer than one year and one day after the attack.
 This reflects the likelihood that if the victim dies, other factors will have contributed to the cause of death, breaking the chain of causation; and also means that the responsible person does not have a charge of murder "hanging over their head indefinitely".
 Subject to any statute of limitations, the accused could still be charged with an offense reflecting the seriousness of the initial assault.

 With advances in modern medicine, most countries have abandoned a fixed time period and test causation on the facts of the case.
 This is known as "delayed death" and cases where this was applied or was attempted to be applied go back to at least 1966.

 In England and Wales, the "year-and-a-day rule" was abolished by the Law Reform (Year and a Day Rule) Act 1996.
 However, if death occurs three years or more after the original attack then prosecution can take place only with the attorney-general's approval.

 In the United States, many jurisdictions have abolished the rule as well.
-Abolition of the rule has been accomplished by enactment of statutory criminal codes, which had the effect of displacing the common-law definitions of crimes and corresponding defenses.
+Abolition of the rule has been accomplished by enactment of statutory criminal codes, which displaced the common-law definitions of crimes and corresponding defenses.
 In 2001 the Supreme Court of the United States held that retroactive application of a state supreme court decision abolishing the year-and-a-day rule did not violate the Ex Post Facto Clause of Article I of the United States Constitution.

 The potential effect of fully abolishing the rule can be seen in the case of 74-year-old William Barnes, charged with the murder of a Philadelphia police officer Walter T. Barclay Jr., who he had shot nearly 41 years previously.
-Barnes had served 16 years in prison for attempting to murder Barkley, but when the policeman died on August 19, 2007, this was alleged to be from complications of the wounds suffered from the shooting – and Barnes was charged with his murder.
+Barnes had served 16 years in prison for attempting to murder Barkley, but when the policeman died on 19 August 2007, this was alleged to be from complications of the wounds suffered from the shooting – and Barnes was charged with his murder.
 He was acquitted on May 24, 2010.

 Contributing factors

-According to Peter Morall, the motivations for murder fit into the following 4 categories: